Vinay-Pratap-Singh/live-class-project-11/readme.md

 >While doing all these projects i realize that my typing speed is becoming so good now and I can type my code even without seeing the keyboard, which is really a good and satisfying experience.

+>While creating this project I also learned about the Flex Wrap property along with other flexbox properties.

 ## **Time Taken** ##
 >It takes me around 7 hours only